simonjvardy/boutique_ado_v1/README.md

 - [sqlparse](https://pypi.org/project/sqlparse/)
   - sqlparse is a non-validating SQL parser for Python.
 It provides support for parsing, splitting and formatting SQL statements.
 - [jQuery](https://jquery.com/)
-  - Used for the initialisation of the Bootstrap5 components functionality.
+  - Used for the initialisation of the Bootstrap5 components functionality and enhance the shopping bag functionality.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)
   - Templating language for Python.